ChrstphrHll/npc_gen/students/Willam Ardryll.md

   int: 15
   str: 10
   wis: 12
-track: Assault
-trait: I'm used to helping out those who aren't as smart as I am, and I patiently explain anything and everything to others.
-trait1: Resourceful
-trait2: Arrogant
 year: 2
+guild: Treskal
+partyID: 44
 ---
 # Willam Ardryll
 ---
 ### Description
 - 2nd year Kenku Wizard in Treskal
-- speckled, Gray eyes, and Dark Blue skin
+- speckled, Hazel eyes, and Dark Blue skin
 - Is Resourceful and Arrogant, and has Redemption as their ideal

 ### Organizations